Project Capital Investment –

 - Group names: choose a European city

-- Appointment slots: January/February (2 × 4 teaching units)
+- 2 plenary lectures: January/February or March/April (2 × 4 teaching units)

 Milestones

-- Strategy: Day Trading / Swing / Value / Dividends (Justification & Literature Reference)
+- Strategy: Day trading / Swing / Value / Dividends etc. (justification & literature reference)

 - Implementation: Make & document trades/investments in the Onvista model portfolio